Highland Airways: History

 The airline was established and started operations in 1991.
 It was founded as Air Alba, operating for four years as a flying school.
-It was renamed Highland Airways in February 1997.
+It was renamed Highland Airways in February 1997 in recognition of Captain Ted Fresson, the man who pioneered flight in the area and founded the original Highland Airways.
 When the newspaper industry relocated their charter departure point for Scottish islands to Inverness in 1998, Highland won the contract to provide two BAe Jetstream 31 aircraft per day for this task.
 One of these aircraft also carried business and leisure passengers on its "Island hopper" service as well as freight.

 Highland also expanded into contract work for the oil industry based in Aberdeen during 1998.
 Highland aircraft facilitated crew changes, business delegations, emergency freight or technician movements for the industry, meaning Highland Airways aircraft were regular visitors to the west coast of Ireland, the Faroe Islands and destinations in Norway including Stavanger and Bergen.
 The airline also began operating corporate charter services, most notably for BAE Systems, providing a daily service between Glasgow and the company's Filton Aerodrome, as well as flights for financial companies, electronics, utilities, whisky and the public sector.
 Highland have largely moved away from oil industry work, and after recent concerns about the financial stability of the company the BAE contract has been terminated and is now operated by Eastern Airways.

 General aviation and ground handling facilities were provided by Highland at Stornoway and Benbecula, servicing both the airline itself and other operators.

 Experience with Jetstream and Cessna aircraft allowed the airline to occasionally carry out engineering work for third-party operators at its engineering facility in Inverness.

 Highland also won a 5-year contract to operate, crew and maintain two Cessna F406 reconnaissance aircraft on behalf of the Scottish Fisheries Protection Agency.
 These aircraft were based in Inverness and wore SFPA markings.

 In March 2007 Highland Airways underwent a management buyout from Atlantic Holdings led by A Mossman and had 100 employees (at January 2008).
 The buyout had been supported by an investment of £620,000 by the public Highlands and Islands Enterprise development agency.